UmutUlupinar/MyLibraryApp/README.md

  Code Frontend page.
  Create models for Request and Responses.
  Code request response methods.
- Send data with viewbag taht using at controller actions.
+ Send data with viewbag that using at controller actions.